anikajb92/task-rocket-app/README.md

 ### Inspiration

 I am a highly organized to-do list lover.
 This was an app that I fully customized to my needs and aesthetic likings.
 Building a project like this helps me understand a customer's needs because I am both the user and developer.
-There were many trials I went through to create the app that Task Rocket is today.
+There were many trials I went through to create the app that Task Rocket is today, but there is always room to grow.
+If you have suggestions or are interested in pair-programming, please don't hesitate to reach out to me.
+I welcome all new ideas!

 ### Contact

  My name is Anika Bernstein.
 Drop me a line anytime!
- 📫 My email is anikabernsteindev@gmail.com
+ 📫 Email me at anikabernsteindev@gmail.com
+ 💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/anika-bernstein/)

 ## License
 [Click to View](https://www.gnu.org/licenses/gpl-3.0.en.html)